BASES-Stanford/BASES_E-Guide/labs.md

 ##### Nanoscale Prototyping Laboratory
 Blurb: This Stanford lab is focused on creating, modeling and prototyping nanoscale structures in order to understand the physics of electrical energy conversion and storage.
 Topics include the study of the size, composition and kinetics of charge transfer, as well as the study of electron transport in plant cells.
-Led by: Director Friedrich Prinz
+Led by: Friedrich Prinz
 Website: http://npl-web.stanford.edu

 ##### National Center for Engineering Pathways to Innovation (the Epicenter)
 Blurb: “The Epicenter” is focused on enabling undergraduate engineering students with the skills and entrepreneurship experiences to make an impact in the economy and society.
 The “University Innovation Fellows Program” connects undergraduates with mentors, resources, and platforms to make impacts in their schools and beyond.
-Led by: Principal Investigator Tom Byers
+Led by: Tom Byers
 Website: http://epicenter.stanford.edu

 ##### Product Realization Laboratory (PRL)
 Blurb: The Stanford Product Realization Laboratory (PRL) is focused on giving students practical and insightful experiences in the development of soft goods, electronics, metal and mechatronics devices with design engineering software, and sophisticated tools.
-Led by: Co-Directors David Beach & Craig Milroy
+Led by: David Beach & Craig Milroy
 Website: http://prl.stanford.edu

 ##### Project-Based Learning Lab
 Blurb: In this engineering program, “undergraduate students play the role of apprentices to Architecture/Engineering/Construction (AEC) students, AEC students play the role of journeymen, AEC faculty and industry practitioners play the role of experts, mentors, and sponsors.”
 The PBL is focused on global collaboration and the utilization of innovative information technology (ICT) infrastructure.
-Led by: Director Renate Fruchter
+Led by: Renate Fruchter
 Website: http://pbl.stanford.edu

 ##### Simbios
 Blurb: Simbios is a NIH Center for physics-based Simulation of Biological Structures.
 From their website: “Simbios provides infrastructure, software, and training to help biomedical researchers understand biological form and function as they create novel drugs, synthetic tissues, medical devices, and surgical interventions.”
 The Center proliferates their own core simulation toolkit, which they are continuously developing: (simtk.org/home/simtkcore).
-Led by: Principal Investigator Russ Altman
+Led by: Russ Altman
 Website: http://simbos.stanford.edu

 ##### Smart Products Design Lab